omeka/classic-enduser/docs/Technical/Using_Omeka_with_Other_Tools_and_Platforms.md

-# Using Omeka with Other Tools and Platforms
+# Using Omeka with Other Tools

 This list links out to information about digital tools and platforms which can be used with Omeka Classic.